Frequently Asked Questions

 Back to Top

-Our telephone banking service is safe and secure, but you can take steps to ensure that no one gains access to your financial information.
+Our telephone banking service is safe and secure, but you should take steps to ensure that no one gains access to your financial information.

-If you phone us you will be asked to identify yourself using random characters from your memorable password.
+If you phone us you will be asked to identify yourself using random characters from your memorable password and other questions based on information we hold about you or your Account.
 However if we phone you we will never ask you for your security details i.e. your memorable password.
-NEVER reveal this information to anyone who contacts you.
-Instead, please call our Personal Savings Team on 0845 455 22 22.
+NEVER reveal your password to anyone who contacts you.
+Instead, please call our UK customer service team on 0845 455 22 22.

 Back to Top